Djedefre: Pyramid complex

+the stonework in later eras.
+The burial chamber had a base area of 6.83 meters by 3.15 meters.

 While Egyptologists previously assumed that his pyramid at this heavily denuded site was unfinished upon his death, more recent excavations from 1995 to 2005 have established that it was indeed completed.
 The most recent evidence indicates that its current state is the result of extensive plundering in later periods.
-The destruction started at the end of the New Kingdom at the latest, and was particularly intense during the Roman and early Christian eras (c.
+The destruction started at the end of the New Kingdom at the latest, and was particularly intense during the Roman and early Christian eras c.
 2,000 years ago) when a Coptic monastery was built in nearby Wadi Karin, while "the king's statues [were] smashed as late as the 2nd century AD."
 As a result of Djedefre's pyramid being quarried for its stone, as such, there is little left standing today.
 It has been proven, moreover, that at the end of the nineteenth century, stone was still being hauled away at the rate of three hundred camel loads a day.
-The 20th century has also not been kind to this monument – during the last century, it was used as a military camp and its proximity to Cairo exposed it to modern development.

-Some believe that the sphinx of his wife, Hetepheres II, which was part of Djedefre's pyramid complex, was the first sphinx created.
-In 2004, evidence that Djedefre was responsible for the building of the Sphinx at Giza in the image of his father was reported by the French Egyptologist Vassil Dobrev.

-Due to the poor condition of Abu Rawash, only small traces of his mortuary complex have been found.
-Only the rough ground plan of his mud brick mortuary temple was able to be traced—with some difficulty—"in the usual place on the east face of the pyramid."
-His pyramid causeway proved to run from north to south rather than the more conventional east to west, while no valley temple has been found.